Spring semester admission deadline: October 15th

 Part 2

-• A 500-word personal statement describing the applicant's interests in Linguistics, purpose in working toward an MA/MS, and which faculty members at UNT you might like to work with and why;
+• A 500-word personal statement describing the applicant's interests in Linguistics, purpose in working toward an MS, and which faculty members at UNT you might like to work with and why;

 • Writing sample.
 This could be a term paper from an undergraduate class or an independent study paper on some topic in Linguistics or related subject.
 Paper lengths might vary from 5-15 pages or more.
 The purpose of the writing sample is to give the committee an idea of the applicant’s abilities to write, deal with complex ideas, and craft an argument on an academic topic.
 Please be sure the paper is proofread and does not contain plagiarism or rely on AI. (required only for applications to the Linguistics MS)